 5 Steps Guide to Make Your Air Conditioner Work More Efficiently

 One of the easiest ways to ensure that you are getting maximum efficiency from your AC is to schedule yearly maintenance checks.
 Yet it is surprising how many people fail to do this.

-Blocked filters and vents, dirty coils, etc., all impact negatively on the performance of your air conditioner, forcing it to consume more power than would otherwise be necessary in order to keep your living space at the temperature you desire.
+Blocked filters and vents, dirty coils, etc., all impact negatively on the performance of your air conditioner air filter, forcing it to consume more power than would otherwise be necessary in order to keep your living space at the temperature you desire.
 And the longer you neglect maintenance, the higher your AC operating costs become — until your unit inevitably breaks down and you’re hit with a major repair bill on top of everything else.
 In fact, according to studies, 50% of all AC breakdowns are caused by poor maintenance.

 2. Don’t Touch the Thermostat